Clinical Teaching Associates

 Sessions currently occur on Tuesday or Thursday mornings, but Clinical Teaching Associates should have flexibility in their schedules.

 Yes.
-It is important that Clinical Teaching Associates work with male and female students on their technique and communication skills to ensure they deliver a safe and respectful examination.
+It is important that Clinical Teaching Associates work with medical students, of all genders, to improve their technique and communications skills, and to ensure they deliver a proper examination.

 Please let us know immediately.
 Your well-being and privacy is a top priority.
 SMP faculty and students are licensed with the College of Physicians and Surgeons of British Columbia and bound by the Professional Standards for the UBC Faculties of Medicine and Dentistry.